Case Study 05 · Dell INC · Dell Technologies

 Reports dropdown inside each tile

-Beyond Favorites, each home tile gained a Reports dropdown that exposes the underlying reports list.
-Users jump straight to a specific report from the home screen, no need to open the full Reports page first.
-Fewer clicks, less context switching.
+Each tile gained a Reports dropdown, so users jump straight to a specific report from the home screen instead of opening the full Reports page first.

 Home tile dropdown showing list of reports, Report 1, Report 2, Report 3, accessible directly from the tile